emutchek/MaraudersAtSea/CMPU_203_PirateGame/doc/use-cases/Game_Management.md

 ### Stakeholders and Interests:
 <p>
-User: Wants to be able to start the game, pause, resume, and exit with their data automatically saved.</p>
+User: Wants to be able to start the game, pause, resume, exit, or restart game with their data automatically saved.</p>

 ### Preconditions:

 <ul>
-<li>User launches the app on their device </li>
+<li>User launches the app on their device.</li>
 </ul>

 ### Postconditions: